On 27th January, 2012 India celebrates Basant panchami.

 One can see this as a raised platform with red sandstone carved fence, around the grave.

-The Pir also reciprocated his disciple’s love and affection, and is believed to have remarked: “If shariyat would allow me, I would want Khusro and I to be buried in the same grave.”
+The Pir also reciprocated his disciple’s love and affection, and is believed to have remarked: “If shariyat would allow me, I would want Khusrau and I to be buried in the same grave.”

-His followers believe that Hz Nizamuddin instructed that “Those who visit my grave should first pay respect at Khusro’s .”
+His followers believe that Hz Nizamuddin instructed that “Those who visit my grave should first pay respect at Khusrau’s .”

-Amir Khusro was away for a royal trip.
-A disciple of Hz Nizamuddin came to him asking for some souveneir from his Pir.
+Amir Khusrau was away for a royal trip.
+A disciple of Hz Nizamuddin came to him asking for some souvenir from his Pir.
 Since the Pir had nothing to offer, he asked the disciple to take away his slippers.